kaleabmelkie/meseret/README.md

 More documentation and guide is coming soon in future releases (including on how to use the mongoose `ModelFactory` for an IDE auto-complete support of the models in TypeScript).

-Meanwhile, please do see and run the demo:
+Meanwhile, the `demo` folder contains a simple "Task Organizer" application.
+Please do see and run the demo:
 ```bash
 npm test
 ```